The Bachelorette (American TV series) season 14: Bachelor in Paradise Canada

 Nicalek returned for the inaugural season of Bachelor in Paradise Canada.
 He split from Caitlin Clemmens in week 5.

 Dancing with the Stars

 Outside of the Bachelor Nation franchise, Amabile competed in season 27 of Dancing With the Stars and was partnered with Jenna Johnson.
 He made it to the semi-finals before being eliminated.
 Kimball joined Amabile and Johnson during week 4's Trio Night.

 All Star Shore

 Blake Horstmann later competed on All Star Shore, a reality TV series on Paramount+.

 The Goat

 Amabile appeared on the first season of The Goat.

 The Traitors

-Underwood is set to compete on the fourth season of The Traitors.
+Colton is set to compete on the fourth season of The Traitors.